dockstore/compose_setup/README.md

 ```

 ### Database Migrations ###
 You can run database migrations using Dropwizard.
 First make sure that the webservice is running.
-Then run the following command:
+The following command can be used to run migrations.
+Note that the context needs to be filled in.

 ```
 docker-compose run webservice java -jar dockstore-webservice-*.jar db migrate web.yml --include <context>